panzerdp/dmitripavlutin.com/content/posts/060-replace-all/index.md

 result; // => 'goose goose go'
 ```

-`'duck duck go'.replaceAll('duck', 'goose')` replaces all occurences of `'duck'` string with `'goose'`.
-It's simple and straighforward.
+`'duck duck go'.replaceAll('duck', 'goose')` replaces all occurrences of `'duck'` string with `'goose'`.
+It's simple and straightforward.

 ### 3.1 The difference between *replaceAll()* and *replace()*